 If an employee requests and takes more vacation than the employee has accrued, and that employee later terminates employment at Fontbonne, regardless of the reason for such termination, the vacation hours already taken in excess of those accrued at the time of termination shall be reclassified as personal leave without pay.
 An appropriate deduction will be withheld from such employee's final paycheck.
-An authorized payroll deduction form must be signed by each employee at the beginning of employment.
-See Appendix 5.4.1.1 for the Authorized Payroll Deduction Form.
-An employee who refuses to sign such form shall not be permitted to take vacation hours in excess of those that the employee has actually accrued.

 University holidays are not counted as vacation days if they fall within the employee's vacation period.
 For payroll purposes, if an employee has scheduled vacation that occurs simultaneously with an unexpected closing of part or all of the University due to an emergency (such as a power outage), the employee will be considered to have used vacation time since the time off was requested in advance of the emergency closing.